dinakajoy/PHP_Blog_API/README.md

 Import the myblog.sql file, change the params in the config/Database.php file to your own

 ## App Info
+This app runs locally on port:500.
+To use it, run -
+  php -S localhost:5000

 ### Author
 Odinaka Joy